Travelling with your pet on a Cook Strait ferry

 - Leave your pet with familiar items (such as toys, blanket, bed or basket) so that it feels comfortable and relaxed

 - Ensure your pet is well-fed, watered, toileted and exercised before travel

 - Ensure your pet fits comfortably inside the kennel so that it can move freely and stand in a natural posture (see typical kennel dimensions above)

 - Ensure that your dog has up-to-date vaccinations (ask your veterinarian for advice).

 Check-in information for kennels

-Proceed to check in as normal and obtain a boarding pass for you and a kennel voucher for your dog (please leave your dog outside the terminal while you check in).
+Proceed to check-in as normal and obtain a boarding pass for you and a kennel voucher for your pet (please leave your dog outside the terminal while you check in).